mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 (Data processing loop image)

+By applying statistical and other processing to data t

 ### At Monash?
 At the Monash Immersive Visualisation Platform (MIVP) https://www.monash.edu/researchinfrastructure/mivp we are more oriented to the 3D vis and scientific vis side of things, but expanding our reach.
 We maintain a number of high end visualisation facilities, including VR (headset and the room-scale CAVE2).
 We also provide services creating 3D visualisations for researchers, from helping to create tools to analyse data visually to generating compelling visualisations for outreach and publication.

+(Some Monash vis projects - MIVP)

 The Faculty of IT is also heavily involved in visualisation and virtual reality, in various fields including data science research and the Human-Computer Interaction, Immersive Analytics (https://ialab.it.monash.edu/) and SensiLab (https://sensilab.monash.edu/) research groups.
 Mostly based at the Caulfield campus, they have a lot of VR equipment and research projects across IT and the Arts

+(Some Monash vis projects - FIT)

 TODO: Examples of Vis & VR projects...at Monash and elsewhere...
 VR in research